Post Author: Kira Austin-Young

 When my collar comes off and my running shoes or bike helmet or swim goggles go on, I am still a priest.
 But most importantly, I’m a disciple of Christ, running whatever race is set before me.

-The Reverend Kira M. Schlesinger is an Episcopal priest currently serving as priest-in-charge at the Episcopal Church of the Epiphany in Lebanon, Tennessee.
-She received her Masters of Divinity degree from Vanderbilt Divinity School, and resides in Nashville with her husband and two cats.
+The Reverend Kira M. Austin-Young is an Episcopal priest.
+She received her Masters of Divinity degree from Vanderbilt Divinity School, and resides in Nashville, Tennessee.

 Used with permission